Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 Verdict

-Don't panic when your file is too large to copy to external hard drive.
-Take some time to try the above methods, or use AOMEI Backupper Standard to backup the large file to external hard drive automatically.
-Considering external hard drives could be damaged or lost easily, you can use this freeware to backup files to cloud drives, network or NAS devices as well.
+Don't panic when your file is too large to copy to the external hard drive.
+Take some time to try the above methods, or use AOMEI Backupper Standard to back up the large file to an external hard drive automatically.
+Considering external hard drives could be damaged or lost easily, you can use this freeware to backup files to cloud drives, network, or NAS devices as well.

 In addition, if you want to copy a partition or a disk for hard drive replacement, the Clone feature also comes in handy.
 With the intelligent clone technology, you can even clone a larger drive to a smaller SSD.